 In 1974, the Historical Society was informed that the space in the Morris Sorenson County Hospital would no longer be available.
 The Historical Society began to negotiate a deal to purchase the Cadwell Building.
-Since the Historical Society did not have the funds at first to purchase nor relocate to the Cadwell Building, Kittitas County Commissioners and the Historical Society worked out an agreement for the new museum to house the then-recently donated Rollinger Brothers Rock and Mineral Collection in exchange for a rental amount to pay towards the mortgage.
-Through this agreement, the Historical Society was able to quickly pay off the mortgage and maintained the collection, and in 2012, Kittitas County Commissioners approved the transfer of the Rollinger Brothers Rock and Mineral Collection to the Kittitas County Historical Museum.
+Since the Historical Society did not have the funds at first to purchase nor relocate to the Cadwell Building, Kittitas County Commissioners and the Historical Society worked out an agreement for the new museum to house the then-recently donated Rollinger Brothers' Rock and Mineral Collection in exchange for a rental amount to pay towards the mortgage.
+The Historical Society was able to quickly pay off the mortgage and maintained the collection until 2012 when the Kittitas County Commissioners approved the transfer of ownership of the Rollinger Brothers Rock and Mineral Collection to the Kittitas County Historical Museum.

 In the 1980s, the Historical Society sought to increase its funding source and ultimately size by purchasing the buildings that neighbored the Cadwell Building.
 In 1981, the Historical Society purchased the McCullough Addition, an extension of the west side of the original 1889 building.
 The museum then underwent a major renovation in 1998 that would accommodate the rising number of visitors, researchers, and volunteers through the addition of display, storage, and working spaces.

 In 2008, the museum underwent its most recent renovation.
-The main entrance was moved from its previous location in the Damman Room to the Rollinger Room.
-This would provide better access for all visitors to the museum.
+The main entrance was moved from its previous location to its current location to provide better access for all visitors to the museum.
 The front desk was also relocated.